gvwilson/thirdbit/src/fiction/iffy/index.md

 I truly do."

 Something clicked in Iffy's head.
-"So Mister Wales bumpin' into me at th' Sandhu's was part o' some grand plan o' yours?"
+"So Mister Wales bumpin' into me at th' Sandhu's—that was part o' some plan o' yours?"

 Doctor Johel grimaced.
 "Not quite.